 SI.
-No. Preceding Financial Year Amount transferred to Amount spent in the erred to any fund II as per section 1 • Amount remaining to be Unspent CSR rep Account under Finar reporting Financial Year (in Rs.)
-Name of the Fund Amount (in Rs) Date of transfer spent in succeeding financial years (in Rs.)
+No. Preceding Financial Year Amount transferred to Amount spent in the erred to any fund II as per section 1 • Amount remaining to be Unspent CSR Account under section 135 (6) (in Rs.) reporting Financial Year (in Rs.)
+Name of the Fund Amount (in Rs) Date of transfer remaining to be spent in succeeding financial years (in Rs.)
 Not Applicable